-Plaintiff, Earl Browne, on behalf of himself and all individuals similarly situated, by counsel, file this class action adversary proceeding against Defendants/Debtors Think Finance, LLC, Think Finance SPV, LLC, TC Administrative Services, LLC, Tailwind Marketing, LLC, TC

-Loan Services, LLC, and TC Decision Sciences, LLC (collectively "Defendants").
-In support thereof, Plaintiff alleges as follows:
+Plaintiff India Banks, on behalf of herself and all individuals similarly situated, by counsel, file this class action adversary proceeding arising out of a massive predatory lending enterprise that ripped off thousands of Florida borrowers though consumer loans charging astronomical and unlawful interest rates.
+Some of the primary participants in this fraudulent enterprise were Defendants/Debtors Think Finance, LLC, Think Finance SPV, LLC, TC Administrative Services, LLC, Tailwind Marketing, LLC, TC Loan Services, LLC, and TC Decision Sciences, LLC (collectively "Defendants").
+Plaintiff brings claims under the Racketeer Influenced and Corrupt Organizations ("RICO") Act, 18 U.S.C. §§ 1961-1968, the usury laws of the state of Florida, and for unjust enrichment, and in support thereof, alleges as follows: